 - Discworld usually subverts or averts this trope, often favoring the Anti-Hero instead.
 Carrot Ironfoundersson of the City Watch plays it straight, being physically and morally strong, but he's not the central protagonist.

 - Paul Atreides from Dune is a tragic deconstruction.
 He is the heir of a noble house whose father is murdered by The Empire and its corrupt accomplices that oppressed the people of the planet Arrakis.
 Paul is revealed to be the Chosen One and leads a revolution against this regime, effectively dethroning it in the process and ascends as a divine Emperor himself.
-Then the previously oppressed people he helped to liberate go on a jihad and slaughtering sixty billion people in his name, and Paul is completely helpless to stop it.
+But he is only the Chosen One because of millennia upon millennia of plotting, as the cabal behind it bred him to be that way after countess generations and planted a completely man-made prophecy which he could exploit.
+Then the previously oppressed people he helped to liberate go on a jihad and slaughtering sixty billion people in his name.
+And once Paul gains full control of his superhuman prescience, he is completely aware that this would happen, sees it as inevitable and necessary and is completely helpless to stop it.

 - Sam Temple from the Gone series.
 Mercilessly deconstructed with him by the end of Hunger, when he gets so fed up with the stress and dealing with everyone else's problems that he quits.

 - Harry Potter, of course.
 He succeeds not through force or power, but with goodness and connecting with others.

 - Bilbo Baggins in The Hobbit.
 While not The Leader, he follows the classic journey of self-discovery that is associated with the trope.